nigmasilmi/AngularAndHereMaps/README.md

 ## Evolving

-To achive the functionality, I have built by @baby steps@ in order to familiarize with Here We Go Maps (C) and its integration in Angular 8.
+To achive the functionality, I have built by @baby steps@ in order to familiarize with Here Maps (C) and its integration in Angular 8.

-The evolution can be checked in the master commits of this repository.
+The evolution can be checked in the master branch commits of this repository.

 ### Getting to Know DOM References